 SQL Server database migration to Azure SQL Database

 In this article, you learn about the primary methods for migrating a SQL Server 2005 or later database to Azure SQL Database.
 For information on migrating to Azure SQL Managed Instance, see Migrate a SQL Server instance to Azure SQL Managed Instance.
-For migration information about migrating from other platforms, see Azure Database Migration Guide.
+For guidance on choosing migration options and tools to migrate to Azure SQL, see Migrate to Azure SQL

 Migrate to a single database or a pooled database